When a Change is Necessary

 In rare cases, a student encounters an extreme, unforeseeable, and uncontrollable problem that interferes with the ability to continue living at Mason, and Housing can't provide a reasonable solution or alternative campus housing.
 Emergency issues might be medical, psychological, and/or financial.

 You can submit a housing termination request to the Housing Agreement Appeals Committee, which is comprised primarily of faculty and staff from outside Housing and Residence Life.
-Appeals will be considered ONLY after you have sought assistance from your Community Director to resolve the problem, and all other, less extreme options have been exhausted — including transferring to a different room, room type, residence hall or apartment.
 To submit an appeal, you must complete the Housing Agreement Appeal Form located on the housing portal, StarRez, and upload supporting documentation.
 The supporting documentation depends on the reason(s) for your appeal.
 Please use the following instruction guides for assistance with submitting your appeal.

 A completed appeal should be submitted well in advance of the date on which you would like to move out.
 Appeals received less than three weeks before the move-out date might not be complete by that time.
 If you've already left, your appeal will be accepted and reviewed only if it is received within 60 days of your move-out date.